lokjunneo/ICT1011-WatchMouse/readme.md

 # ICT 1011 Project: Watchmouse

+Watchmouse is a watch with built in bluetooth functionalities such as:
+ - volume control
+ - mouse control.
-Watchmouse is a watch with built in bluetooth volume control, mouse control.
-It also has left/right keyboard button control which is used to simulate a powerpoint clicker.
+ - left/right keyboard button control (which is used to simulate a powerpoint clicker.)

 ## Libraries